Jiiva: 2015–present: Challenges and comeback

 Jiiva took a break for a year in 2015 and returned with three releases in 2016.
 He starred in his 25th film Pokkiri Raja, which opened to mixed to negative reviews.
 His next film was the long delayed Thirunaal in which he united with Nayantara for the second time.
-He was next seen in a romantic comedy, Kavalai Vendam (2016), directed by Deekay, where he was paired opposite Kajal Aggarwal.
+He was next seen in a romantic comedy, Kavalai Vendam (2016), where he was paired opposite Kajal Aggarwal.
 The movie had mixed reviews.
 "Jiiva seems like the perfect choice for the role, being effortlessly flippant, funny and intensely emotional", said Rediff.com's review.

 His 2017 release, Sangili Bungili Kadhava Thorae, a horror comedy by debut director Ike, received a mixed reviews to positive reviews and performed well at the box office.
-His next movie was Kalakalappu 2 (2018), directed by Sundar C, released in February.
-Jiiva was seen alongside Shiva, Jai, Nikki Galrani and Catherine Tresa.
+His next movie was Kalakalappu 2 (2018), directed by Sundar C. Jiiva was seen alongside Shiva, Jai, Nikki Galrani and Catherine Tresa.
 A comedy entertainer, the movie received mixed reviews but performed well at the box office and was a super hit.

-Jiiva's next film Kee, a cyber thriller, released in May 2019 was received with mixed reviews, had an average run at the box-office.
-Jiiva's next film Gorilla, directed by Don Sandy released in July 2019.
+Jiiva's next film Kee, a cyber thriller, released in 2019 was received with mixed reviews, had an average run at the box-office.
+Jiiva's next film Gorilla released in mid-2019.
 This film had a chimpanzee in a key role which was the first ever instance in Indian film history.
 It was also revealed that the chimpanzee named Kong was hired from the Samut training station of Thailand.
 Most of the sequences related to the chimpanzee were shot in Thailand and the remaining portions were shot in Chennai.

 In 2020, he starred in the action movie Seeru followed by the romance Gypsy.
 In 2021, he appeared in the multistarrer drama, Kalathil Santhippom which received positive reviews.
 He acted in Kabir Khan's Hindi film 83, playing the role of Kris Srikkanth.
 In 2022, he was seen in the romantic comedy drama Coffee with Kadhal and Varalaru Mukkiyam.
 Jiiva playing Andhra Pradesh chief minister Y. S. Jagan Mohan Reddy in the Telugu sequel, Yatra 2 (2024).
 Followed by movie Black (2024), which was released in theatres this October 11 and has acquired positive responses from both audiences and critics.
-In 2025, Jiiva's next movie was with Pa.
+Jiiva's next movie was with Pa.
 Vijay titled Aghathiyaa.

-Other works

-Jiiva was a judge on STAR Vijay's reality dance competition Jodi Number One in its third season along with Sangeetha and Aishwarya Rajinikanth.
-He was also a judge on Astro's Yuttha Medai All Stars Grand Finals in Malaysia.
-He hosted the season 1 of ‘Sarkaar with Jiiva’ on Aha Tamil.
-In 2023, he did voice-acting for Shahid Kapoor in the Amazon Prime’s Web series ‘Farzi’ for the Tamil version.
+The film was released in 2025 to negative reviews.